Area road closings, delays announced

 US Route 6, just west of Hahn Road (Hahn Rd will be closed to through traffic), is closed for a culvert replacement and construction of a retaining wall.
 The detour route for US Route 6 eastbound motorists is US 6 to SR 61, south on SR 61 to SR 2, east on SR 2 to SR 60, north on SR 60 to US 6, and reverse for westbound motorists.
 The local detour route for Hahn Road for westbound US 6 motorists is US 6 to Frailey Rd, south on Frailey Rd to Darrow Rd, west on Darrow Rd to SR 61, north on SR 61 to US 6, and reverse for eastbound US 6 motorists.
 The road is expected to reopen November 2016.

 US 250 has nightly lane closures from 8 p.m. to 8 a.m., Monday through Friday for driveway reconstruction from Crossing Rd. to Bogart Rd.
 Daytime work on traffic signals will continue from 6 a.m. to 5 p.m., Monday through Friday.
 Specific project work can be found online at transportation.ohio.gov/250.
-Weather permitting, the project is expected to be complete in November 2016.
+Weather permitting, the project is expected to be substantially complete in the fall of 2016.

 HURON COUNTY